ndavisontest/simplekiq/README.md

 2. Running `bundle exec sidekiq` will autoload the queue names by introspecting the workers (NOTE: only workers in `app/workers` will be loaded)

+Do _not_ declare queues in your sidekiq configuration file, this will throw an error.

 #### Datadog

 Simplekiq comes with datadog configured out of the gate, including the stats that are already passed using the [sidekiq-datadog](https://github.com/bsm/sidekiq-datadog) gem simplekiq also passes a `service:my_app` tag through the sidekiq middleware.